Well Posedness of Utility Maximization Problems Under Partial Information in a Market with Gaussian Drift: Financial Market and Optimization Problem

 \subsection{Investor Filtration}

-{\neu We consider various types of investors with different levels of information.
-The information available to an investor is described by the \textit{investor filtration} $\mathbb{F}^H=(\mathcal{F}^H_t)_{t\in[0,T]}$.
-Here, $H$ denotes the information regime for which we consider the cases $H=\HR,\HC,\HD,\HF$ and the investor with filtration $\mathbb{F}^H=(\mathcal{F}^H_t)_{t\in[0,T]}$ is called the $H$-investor.
-The $\HR$-investor observes only the return process $R$, the $\HC$-investor combines return observations with the discrete-time expert opinions $Z_k$ while the $\HD$-investor observes the return process together with the continuous-time expert $\HD$.
-Finally, the $\HF$-investor has full information and can observe the drift process $\mu$ directly and of course the return process.
-For stochastic drift this case is not realistic, but we use it as a benchmark.
+In view of the different levels of information on the financial markets, we consider different types of investors.
+Mathematically, the information available to an investor can be described by the \textit{investor filtration} $\mathbb{F}^H=(\mathcal{F}^H_t)_{t\in[0,T]}$.
+Here, $H$ denotes the information regime for which we consider the cases $H=\HR, Z_n,Z_\lambda ,\HD,\HF$ and the investor with filtration $\mathbb{F}^H=(\mathcal{F}^H_t)_{t\in[0,T]}$ is called the $H$-investor.
+The $\HR$-investor only observes the return process $R$.
+The $Z_n$-investor combines observations of returns with the discrete-time expert opinions $Z_k$ arriving at $n\in \N$ known and fixed arrival times $ 0\le t_0<\ldots <t_{n-1} <T$, while the $Z_\lambda$-investor combines returns with expert opinions $Z_k$ arriving at the random jump times of an homogeneous Poisson process with intensity $\lambda>0$.
+The $\HD$-investor observes the return process together with the continuous-time expert $\HD$.
+Finally, the $\HF$ investor is fully informed and can directly observe the drift process $\mu$ and, of course, the return process.
+In a market with stochastic drift, this case is not realistic, but we use it as a benchmark.